0789cyber/JP-readme/README.md

 ## 👏 Hi, I'm Jeremy Pittman
 ##  About Me
 I transfered recently from a community collage to UTSA and taking two courses over the summer.
 My major is CyberSecurity, before I began going to school I was working in between jobs from Amazon to working for via as a CDL shop attendant.
-Currently I have no extra-curriculars, however I do intend to look into UTSAs esports team.
+Currently I have no extra-curriculars.
 ## ⚒️ Skills
 ![Linux](https://img.shields.io/badge/Linux-FCC624?logo=linux&logoColor=black)
 ![Git](https://img.shields.io/badge/Git-F05032?logo=git&logoColor=white)